You’re in Good Hands

 Your Profile is the booklet that that Licensees and Agencies will be presenting to birth parents choosing the adoptive family for their child.
-It may include a Birth Parent Letter speaking directly to the birth parents either as part of the Profile or as a separate document.

 Include a page or two for each of you including education levels, what you do for a living, some description of your personality, special interests and abilities, something about your family background, ethnic origin, family celebrations or traditions you like to incorporate into your own family life.

 When and how you met, what you like about your partner, what do you like to do together, how you spend you holidays.

 Rural or urban lifestyle, including photos of your home and neighbourhood.